SasSwart/test_gem/README.md

 * Install the suggested plugins
 * Add this repository to Jenkins as a Multi-stage pipeline
 * Add an agent to Jenkins called Ruby with the hostname `agent`
-* Frankly, anything else that Jenkins asks you to do to get it running.
-This is not production ready and I've only tested it on my own host. *It is a proof of concept*

 ## TODO